Get exclusive premium content! Sign up for a membership now!

 • Checking the timing – Needs a constant adjustment, especially when broken threads keep recurring.

-What to Bring For Check-up
+What to Bring For a Sewing Machine Check-up

 Aside from your sewing machine, you’ll want to bring the following as well: